jaredly/j2/Roadmap.md

+Sooo at some point I'm going to need (mybe in the IR) a thing that inserts a `genConversionSomething` from the actual type to the expected type, in the case where we're in a subtype situation, and the receiver needs something different.
+This is where we would realize default values.

 ok I actually think I'm ready to try representing effects, pre-sugar. ok but yeah I should make function literals a thing.